Our parenting coach Lena Engel shares ways to support your child if they feel frightened.

 Sometimes children become frightened of doing everyday things that they used to manage, such as going to the toilet on their own, going upstairs, going into another room where they will be on their own, sleeping in their own bed, separating from parents on school days or playing in the garden by themselves.

 These fears may be initiated by a wide range of causes, however the pressure that it creates in the home can often lead to high levels of stress and arguments.

-4. On a practical level, engage children in daily experiences that give them more and more responsibility for themselves as they grow.
+- On a practical level, engage your child in daily experiences that give them more and more responsibility for themselves as they grow.
 Make sure that you teach them to be independent and to use their bedroom for looking at books, playing and doing homework more and more on their own.
 Encourage them to have a torch and to turn on side lights to brighten up areas when they enter.
 Take care not to have too bright lights in shared areas such as the kitchen or the sitting room, because children need to become used to the way that shadows fall in less well-lit spaces with which they are very familiar.

 - If you’re aware of your child having seen a frightening programme, or being told scary things by their friends, try not to appear outraged or worried.
 These are negative feelings which may create the feeling that children need to lie about what has happened or to underplay their own worries, because they basically don't want to upset their parents.
 Create opportunities to go for a walk where you can talk in a neutral environment side by side.
 Talking when you are walking can help children and adults feel more in a state of mind to express their fears and share their thoughts and feelings.

 - Keep your child safe by developing a common-sense approach to ensure they do not access frightening films and scary television programmes, or are left in threatening circumstances inside the home, at school or in public places.